canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 #### Create new Spark service accounts

-New Spark service accounts can be created by first creating a `ServiceAccount` domain object, and optionally specifying extra-properties, e.g.
+New Apache Spark service accounts can be created by first creating a `ServiceAccount` domain object, and optionally specifying extra-properties, e.g.

 ```python